mertgulerx/Cinemium/README.md

-Cinema Ticket Selling Platform written in Spring (WIP)
+Cinema Ticket Selling Platform written in Spring (Work In Progress)